hl2guide/All-in-One-Customized-Adblock-List/README.md

 ### (as of April 7, 2020)

 I've made the final decision to deprecate this repo since it isn't achieving my expected outcomes.
+No more commits will be made.

 I advise that you consider making the switch (like I have) to using one of AdGuard's free products:
 - AdGuard Home: https://github.com/AdguardTeam/AdGuardHome/wiki/Getting-Started#installation